azaleacolburn/sonder/README.md

 ## Scratch repo

-This project is incredible WIP and not at all intended for production-grade work.
+This project is incredibly WIP and not at all intended for production-grade work.
 It exists purely as a proof of concept.
 ## What does well-written mean?

 For the purposes of sonder, well-written means that for any given pointer, the C code in question treats pointers only in the following ways: